tonyxieuoft/YearFourBioinformatics/README.md

 1) The program first asks the user for basic information (username, directory to download to)
 2) Given user-inputted lists of genes and taxa, the program pulls out all available exon information from NCBI and directs it to an output file (skippable)
 3) The program organizes seuqences pulled out in step 2 (or during a previous iteration of the program) into query files in preparation for BLAST.
-4) Using the query files assembled in step 3, the program runs the NCBI BLAST program against genomes in the NCBI database for given taxa.
+4) Using the query files assembled in step 3, the program runs the NCBI BLAST program against genomes in the NCBI database for specified taxa.
 5) Finally, the program concatenates the results and outputs alignments by gene.

 Details for steps 2-5 are provided below.